FAQs

 • Limit your giving to no more than one envelope per month.

 • All gifts must be flat and fit comfortably inside a 6″ x 9″ envelope.
-The thickness of the envelope must not exceed one inch.
+The thickness of the envelope must not exceed 1 inch.

-• Please write your sponsored child’s name and identification number on each item.
+• Please write your sponsored child’s name and ID on each item if possible.

 • Christmas cards and gift envelopes must reach our Colorado office by the end of October to ensure Christmas delivery.
 Other cards and gifts for special occasions must be received two months prior to the occasion to ensure on-time delivery.

-No. Due to high international shipping costs, as well as customs regulations, we cannot send anything to your sponsored child larger than what fits in a 6″ x 9″ envelope.
+Sorry, due to high international shipping costs as well as customs regulations, we cannot send your sponsored child anything that is larger than what fits in a 6″ x 9″ envelope and is more than 1 inch thick.
 In the interest of good stewardship, we strive to keep our shipping costs low.
+Thank you for understanding.

-Yes.
-We realize that the relationship you have with your sponsored child plays a significant role in your life and that you may desire some form of closure.
+Yes!
+We realize that the relationship you have with your sponsored child plays a significant role in your life and that closure is important.
 We will make every attempt to get your final letter to your sponsored child.
+Thank you for caring so deeply!

-You may give a birthday gift of $25-$100 for your child as well as a $50-$300 gift for your child’s family.
-Each of these gifts may only be given once a year.
+Yes!
+You may give a birthday gift of $25-$100 for your child as well as a $50-$300 gift for your child’s family once a year.
 You can also give an additional $25-$200 gift if your child is graduating from the sponsorship program.
-The gift your child is given will be based on the child’s needs and will be determined by our Hope Center staff.
-We cannot verify what the child will receive ahead of time.
-If you would like to give a gift to your child, please call us at 800-864-0200.
+Because the children we serve live in areas of extreme poverty, we ask that you don’t send more than these amounts to avoid creating an uncomfortable situation.
+The gift your child receives will be based on his or her needs and wishes and will be determined by our Hope Center staff after they talk with the child and the child’s family.
+We cannot verify what your child will receive ahead of time.
+If you would like to give a gift to your child, please call us at 800-864-0200 or email us.

-Due to customs regulations and high international shipping costs we cannot send anything to your sponsored child larger than what fits in a 6” x 9“ envelope.
+Due to customs regulations and high international shipping costs, we cannot send your sponsored child anything that is larger than what fits in a 6” x 9” envelope and is more than 1 inch thick.
 In the interest of good stewardship, we strive to keep our shipping costs low.

 Please do not ask your sponsored child what type of gift he or she would like from you.
 In many cultures, this question would put the child in an awkward, uncomfortable position.

-As long as your gift fits in a 6″ x 9″ envelope, the following suggestions may be helpful:
+As long as your gift fits in a 6″ x 9″ envelope and is not more than 1 inch thick, the following suggestions may be helpful depending on your child’s age:

 • Crafts